obi-a/uptime_monitor/README.md

 [{checkbox:{name: "checkbox"}}, [:click]]
 [{link: {text: "Click Here"}}, [:click]]
 [{button: {id: "submit"}}, [:click]]
 ```
 ####Waiting
-For webpages that use a lot of AJAX it's possible to wait until an element exists, by using the wait_until_exists? key.
+For webpages that use a lot of AJAX, it's possible to wait until an element exists, by using the wait_until_exists? key.
 This key takes an element as value.
 It is a special type of validation, it will wait for 30 seconds for the provided element to exist, if the element doesn't exist in 30 seconds the validation fails.
 ```ruby
 [wait_until_exists?: [div: {id:"open-section"}]]
 ```